Daniel Snyder: Career

 With an investment from his father, Snyder and his sister Michele founded the marketing company Snyder Communications in 1988.
 They concentrated on wallboards in doctors' offices and colleges.
 They combined the advertisements with the distribution of product samples, such as soaps and packages of medicine, to differentiate themselves from their competitors.
 Snyder continued to expand its activities to different aspects of outsourced marketing.
 In 1992, the company expanded into telemarketing with a focus on the immigrant market.
 Revenues rose from $2.7 million in 1991 to $9 million in 1993.

 Snyder became the youngest CEO of a New York Stock Exchange listed company at the age of 32 when it underwent an initial public offering in September 1996.
 His top investors, including media mogul Barry Diller and Robert Strauss, earned significant returns on their initial investment.
 Mortimer Zuckerman and Fred Drasner, whom Snyder owed $3 million from the failure of his first business venture, were given company stock, which ended up being worth over $500 million.
 His parents sold their stock in the company for over $60 million.

-He continued to expand the company through a string of acquisitions, such as Arnold Worldwide in 1997.
+Snyder continued to expand the company through a string of acquisitions, such as Arnold Worldwide in 1997.
 By 1998, the company had over 12,000 employees and $1 billion in annual revenues.
 In April 2000, Snyder Communications was sold to the French advertising and marketing services group Havas in an all-stock transaction valued at in excess of $2 billion.
 Snyder's personal share of the proceeds was estimated to be $300 million.